zeroc-ice/ice-demos/csharp/README.md

 Open the solution file `CSharp demos.sln` to build the sample programs.

-The demos are configure to use Ice distribution from NuGet packages, this packages are automatically downloaded during build.
-If you have disabled the automatic download of NuGet packages in Visual Studio you need to restore the packages before you build.
+The demos are configured to use the Ice distribution from NuGet packages.
+These packages are automatically downloaded during the build.
+If you have disabled the automatic download of NuGet packages in Visual Studio, you need to restore the packages before you build.

-Packages can be restored from "Tools > NuGet Package Manager > Manage NuGet Packages for Solution..." command in Visual Studio.
+Packages can be restored via "Tools > NuGet Package Manager > Manage NuGet Packages for Solution..." in Visual Studio.

-After restoring the packages right click on the desired demo in the Solution Explorer window and select "Build"
+After restoring the packages, right click on the desired demo in the Solution Explorer window and select "Build".

 #### Building the demos without using NuGet packages: